 We have been following these rules for eons (since we only had one child) and they have worked really well for us!
 I am constantly trying new recipes and introducing new fruits or veggies to our family and only recently have we seen the fruits of our labors.

-Also just this past week, I brought my boys grocery shopping with me and let them choose different fruits and veggies they’d like to eat.
-A shopper commented at how knowledgeable my 3 year old seemed, requesting green grapes, pineapple, kiwi, apples, celery, cucumber, strawberries and eggplant!
+Also just this past week, I brought my boy’s grocery shopping with me and let them choose different fruits and veggies they’d like to eat.
+A shopper commented at how knowledgeable my 3-year-old seemed, requesting green grapes, pineapple, kiwi, apples, celery, cucumber, strawberries, and eggplant!
 Bringing kids along really can make a difference, even if you’re not actively teaching them.
-I’m really not an eggplant lover, but my 6 year old really wanted to try it because it looked “funny and purple” so we have an eggplant on our counter that I’m still trying to figure out how to cook so he likes it.
+I’m really not an eggplant lover, but my 6-year-old really wanted to try it because it looked “funny and purple” so we have eggplant on our counter that I’m still trying to figure out how to cook so he likes it.

-What is your biggest struggle feeding your family?
+What is your biggest struggle feeding your picky eaters?
 Leave a comment or question below and I’ll do my best to answer it 🙂

 Have a great day, friends!